jovank2001/Projects/Automation/README.md

 ## 4. Software Framework and Tooling

-* [Subtraction/PlateLocateTest.py](https://github.com/ENSC41/ENSC41-Pick-and-Place/blob/main/Subtraction/PlateLocateTest.py) for setting paths for input and output videos and images for processing as well as the pixel threshold for when to call the width detection.
+* [RunStatic.py] for setting paths for input and output videos and images for processing as well as the pixel threshold for when to call the width detection.
-* [Subtraction/PlateLocateGood.py](https://github.com/ENSC41/ENSC41-Pick-and-Place/blob/main/Subtraction/PlateLocateGood.py) containing functions for video and image processing such as for finding the width and leading edge of the moving plate.
-Can acquire values for multiple plate runs.
+* [PlateLocateRaw.py] containing functions for video and image processing such as for finding the width and leading edge of the moving plate.
+Also where to set width pixel locations and where to recalibrate if input stream/videos are not 1920x1080 resolution.
-* [Wagons/Code/WagonPlateTest.py](https://github.com/ENSC41/ENSC41-Pick-and-Place/blob/main/Wagons/Code/WagonPlateDetect.py) for setting paths for input and output videos and images for processing
-* [Wagons/Code/WagonPlateTest.py](https://github.com/ENSC41/ENSC41-Pick-and-Place/blob/main/Wagons/Code/WagonPlateDetect.py) containing functions to detect if there are wagons and plates in frames of a video or in an image

 ## 5. Running the Code

 ### Instructions to Setup Software Environment